haenin/ps/README.md

-- Auto-push repository for solving problems on Baekjoon and Programmers, powered by BaekjoonHub.
+- Auto-push repository for solving problems, powered by BaekjoonHub.